Ten strategies That May Help in Preventing-diabetes

 Diet and exercise play a huge role in preventing-diabetes.
 Preventing-diabetes or management of diabetes is a priority because diabetes is a significant risk factor for several other serious diseases.
 It is a major cause of heart disease, stroke, kidney failure and blindness.
 And diabetes is the seventh leading cause of death in the United States.
-Diabetes is not just about elevated blood sugar.
-It is also a very complex disorder that involves many organs including the heart, eyes, nervous system and kidneys.
+Diabetes is a metabolic disorder that results in persistently elevated blood sugar.

+Diabetes is a serious disorder that involves many organs including the heart, eyes, nervous system and kidneys.
 Type II diabetes results in many complications because while blood glucose levels are too high, cells are starved for energy producing glucose.

 This condition seriously disrupts the body’s metabolism and leads to increased free-radical generation and lipid peroxidation (Lipid peroxidation is the oxidative degradation of lipids in which free-radicals "steal" electrons from the lipids in cell membranes, resulting in cell damage.
 Reference: wikipedia.org/wiki/Lipid_peroxidation).

 More than ten million people in the United States over the age of 65 had diabetes in 2010.
 Even more startling, thirty-five percent of U.S. adults over twenty years old had pre-diabetes with 50 percent of those over 65 years old having that condition.
 And many people don’t know that they are pre-diabetic.